Limits and fluctuations of $p$-adic random matrix products: Symmetric functions preliminaries

 and \eqref{eq:asym_cauchy} is interpreted as an equality of formal power series in the variables. \end{lemma} \begin{proof} When $\nu \in \Sig_N^+, \mu \in \Sig_{N+k}^+$, the result follows by specializing the usual Cauchy identity \cite[Ch.
 VI.7, Ex.
 6(a)]{mac} to finitely many variables and replacing partitions by nonnegative signatures.
 The result then follows for general signatures since replacing $\nu,\mu$ by $\nu+(d[N]), \mu + (d[N+k])$ in \eqref{eq:asym_cauchy} multiplies both sides by $(x_1\cdots x_k)^d $ by \Cref{lem:basic_signature_func_properties}. \end{proof}

 We note that the set $\{P_\l(\bx;q,t): \l \in \Sig_n\}$ forms a basis for the ring of symmetric Laurent polynomials $\L_n[(x_1 \cdots x_n)^{-1}]$.
 Hence for any $\l,\mu \in \Sig_n$ one has

 for some structure coefficients $c_{\l,\mu}^\nu(q,t)$.
 By matching degrees it is clear that these coefficients are nonzero only if $|\l|+|\mu|=|\nu|$.
-These multiplicative structure coefficients for the $P$ functions are related to the comultiplicative structure constants of the $Q$ functions.
+These multiplicative structure coefficients for the $P$ polynomials are related to the `comultiplicative' structure constants of the $Q$ polynomials.

 \begin{prop} Let $m,n \in \N$ and $\l,\nu \in \Sig_n$.
 Then

 \end{prop}